-- Following a serious complaint, allegation of abuse, or other matters of serious concern; - In response to significant change of circumstances, such as a carer's adult child returning home, relationship problems or separations, significant health issues, pregnancy, etc.); - At the request of the Fostering Panel: - At the Foster Carer's request; - Where the Foster Carer is taking on a new type of fostering (e.g. parent and child placements, or changing the age range they will be fostering) thus requiring a change in their terms of approval.
+- Following a serious complaint, allegation of abuse, or other matters of serious concern; - In response to significant change of circumstances, such as a foster parent's adult child returning home, relationship problems or separations, significant health issues, pregnancy, etc.); - At the request of the Fostering Panel: - At the Foster Parent request; - Where the Foster Parent is taking on a new type of fostering (e.g. parent and child, or changing the age range they will be fostering) thus requiring a change in their terms of approval.